 Before joining Covington in 2009, Mr. Kornblau was a Managing Director and the Head of Global Regulatory Affairs at Merrill Lynch, where he oversaw the firm’s responses to all regulatory and law-enforcement investigations.
 From 2000 to 2005, he served as Chief Litigation Counsel of the SEC’s Division of Enforcement during the “Enron Era” of large-scale corporate investigations and heightened enforcement activity.
-From 1995 to 2000, Mr. Kornblau litigated and tried numerous cases as an SEC trial attorney.
+From 1995 to 2000, Mr. Kornblau tried numerous cases as an SEC trial attorney.
 He also served as a Special Assistant U.S. Attorney in a criminal securities fraud prosecution.

 - Achieved a highly favorable settlement for the New York Stock Exchange in a widely reported SEC action involving the exchange’s dissemination of market data.
 No fraud or intentional wrongdoing was alleged, and no individuals were charged.

 - Handled a novel and cost-effective settlement of an emergency SEC administrative action against a public company to deregister its stock based on its failure to file quarterly and annual reports.
 The settlement, achieved in eight days, allowed trading of the company’s stock to resume immediately and relieved the company of any obligation to cure its past filing deficiencies.

 - Significantly reduced the severity of SEC sanctions against two asset managers accused of breaching their fiduciary duties.

 - Represented a large regional bank in an SEC inquiry concerning its mortgage loan repurchase reserve.
 The SEC took no action against our client.